-After the war, his widow trained as a nurse and a midwife and worked for many years in various hospitals and nursing homes in the Birmingham area, where she died, aged 78, in 196916, having never remarried.
+After the war, John Robert's widow trained as a nurse and a midwife and worked for many years in various hospitals and nursing homes in the Birmingham area, where she died, aged 78, in 196916, having never remarried.

 1The photograph of the Vis-en-Artois Memorial is from the Commonwealth War Graves Commission website. (http://www.cwgc.org)